JetBrains/kotlin-native/COCOAPODS.md

  * [A Pod library with custom C Interop options](#add-a-dependency-on-a-pod-library-with-custom-c-interoperability-options)
  * [A static Pod library](#add-a-dependency-on-a-static-pod-library)

-To add a Pod dependency, Kotlin requires the `pod()` function in your `build.gradle.kts` (`build.gradle`) file.
+A Kotlin project requires the `pod()` function call in `build.gradle.kts` (`build.gradle`) for adding a Pod dependency.
+Each dependency requires a separate function call.
-This function has a configuration block where you could specify the parameters for the Pod dependency.
+The function has a configuration block where you could specify the parameters for the dependency.

-> All parameters are in their articles.
-{:.note}

 When you add a new dependency and re-import the project in IntelliJ IDEA the new dependency will be added automatically.
 There are no additional steps required.

-To use Xcode along with IntelliJ IDEA, you should [make changes in your project Podfile](#change-Podfile-for-xcode).
+To use Xcode, you should [make changes in your project Podfile](#change-Podfile-for-xcode).

 ### Add a dependency on a Pod library from the CocoaPods repository